Dynamite Duumvirate Tag Team Title Tournament (2008): Storylines

+Original line-up

 On January 17, it was announced that a round robin tournament would take place between four teams with the winning team qualifying for DDT4.
 The four teams announced for the series were: Los Luchas (Phoenix Star and Zokre), The Young Bucks (Matt Jackson and Nick Jackson), Ronin and Scorpio Sky, and Hook Bomberry and TJ Perkins.
 The tournament concluded with a four corners survival match between the four teams at 1.21 Gigawatts.
 Los Luchas won to become the first team to qualify for DDT4.
 Ronin and Sky objected to Bomberry and Perkins' dirty tactics which caused their elimination, so they protested over it, leading to Dino Winwood scheduling the two teams to compete in a match at It's A Gift...
 And A Curse, for a spot in DDT4.
 Ronin and Sky defeated Bomberry and Perkins to qualify for the tournament.

 At 1.21 Gigawatts, El Generico and Kevin Steen defeated The Dynasty (Joey Ryan and Scott Lost) to win the PWG World Tag Team Championship.
-As a result, both teams were added into DDT4.
+As a result of winning the titles, Generico and Steen qualified for DDT4.
+Similarly, Dynasty was also added into the DDT4.

-Kota Ibushi was scheduled to take part in the tournament, but was forced to back out after suffering a broken ankle.
-He was replaced by fellow Dramatic Dream Team wrestler El Blazer.